alsuren/mijia-homie/docs/presentation/slides.md

 - `Stream<Item = Event>`

-  - Used as the consumption api of the Channels.
+  - Used as the consumption API of the Channels.
   - Just the async version of Iter.
   - `map()`, `filter()` and `select_all()` are easy to use.